 One area of frequent debate is whether arbitrability is to be decided by the courts or the arbitrators.
 More recently, the U.S. federal courts have held that arbitrability is for the arbitrators to decide if the parties' arbitration agreement is broad enough to grant the arbitrators this power.11 Typically, this question is answered by the arbitration rules referred to in the arbitration clause, because such rules are deemed to be part of the parties' arbitration agreement.
 For example, both the ICC and the AAA's International Dispute Resolution Procedures ("ICDR Rules") grant the arbitrators jurisdiction to decide arbitrability.
-When it comes to class action arbitrations, the courts take another view, and will typically favour "judicial resolutions of class arbitrability."12 The courts often must distinguish between whether a party has agreed to arbitrate anything at all (typically a question for the courts) and whether a party has agreed to arbitrate the particular dispute involved (a question for the arbitrators, assuming the parties have granted the arbitrators this jurisdiction).
+The courts often must distinguish between whether a party has agreed to arbitrate anything at all (typically a question for the courts) and whether a party has agreed to arbitrate the particular dispute involved (a question for the arbitrators, assuming the parties have granted the arbitrators this jurisdiction).
 This distinction can be blurred when a non-party to an arbitration agreement seeks to arbitrate with a party to an arbitration agreement.
-The Federal Court of Appeals for the Second Circuit has held that the arbitrators can be granted jurisdiction to decide this question, because the question is whether the signatory has agreed to arbitrate with this particular non-party.13 The Federal Court of Appeals for the Ninth Circuit, however, has declined to compel arbitration where the non-party relied solely on conclusory allegations of an agency relationship.14 arbitrate with the non-party.
-The Supreme Court has held that "traditional principles of state law allow a contract to be enforced by or against non-parties to the contract through assumption, piercing the corporate veil, alter ego, incorporation by reference, third-party beneficiary theories, waiver and estoppel."15 General principles of joinder and the consolidation of third parties apply.
-If the non-party demonstrates through its conduct that it is "assuming the obligation to arbitrate", the non-party can be compelled to arbitrate.16 Additionally, if the non-party "knowingly seeks the benefits of the contract containing the arbitration clause", the non-party can be estopped from avoiding arbitration.17
+The Federal Court of Appeals for the Second Circuit has held that the arbitrators can be granted jurisdiction to decide this question, because the question is whether the signatory has agreed to arbitrate with this particular non-party.